koibots8230/Newbie-Orientation/exercises/Variables.md

 ```java
 public final int number = 1;
 ```
 Let's break this down.
-We can break it into 6 parts
+We can break it into 6 parts:
 1. public
     - This is a modifier that allows that variable to be seen and edited by other classes.
 The oppisite of this is *private*, which limits the variable to that class.
 If you fail to specify, the variable will instead be available to every class within its package (shown at the top of a file)
 2. final